 - The website is clunky and outdated.

-- Compared to competitors, such as Mediabistro and Editor & Publisher Jobs, Publishers Marketplace is the more costly option.
+- Compared to competitors, such as Mediabistro and Media Job Board, Publishers Marketplace is the more costly option.

 - Publishers Marketplace is mostly used as a networking community, so the job board doesn't get as much attention from users.

 - Paying via invoice or check carries a US$25.00 surcharge.

 Publishers Marketplace is not BBB accredited and there are no user reviews available online.

 How to Post a Job Ad on Publishers Marketplace:

 Eight easy steps for posting a job on Publishers Marketplace.